Greg Abbott: Lawsuit against Sony BMG

-In late 2005, Abbott sued Sony BMG.
+In December 2005, Abbott sued Sony BMG.
 Texas was the first state in the nation to bring legal action against Sony BMG for illegal spyware.
-The suit is also the first filed under the state's spyware law of 2005.
-It alleges the company surreptitiously installed the spyware on millions of compact music discs (CDs) that consumers inserted into their computers when they played the CDs, which can compromise the systems.
+The suit was also the first filed under the state's spyware law of 2005.
+It alleged the company surreptitiously installed the spyware on millions of compact music discs (CDs) that consumers inserted into their computers when they played the CDs, which can compromise the systems.
 On December 21, 2005, Abbott added new allegations to his lawsuit against Sony-BMG.
 He said the MediaMax copy protection technology violated Texas's spyware and deceptive trade practices laws.
 Sony-BMG offered consumers a licensing agreement when they bought CDs and played them on their computers; in the lawsuit, brought under the Consumer Protection Against Computer Spyware Act of 2005 and other laws, Abbott alleged that even if consumers rejected that agreement, spyware was secretly installed on their computers, posing security risks for music buyers and deceiving Texas purchasers.
 Sony settled the Texas lawsuit, as well as a similar suit brought by California's attorney general, for $1.5 million.

 Separation of church and state

 In March 2005, Abbott delivered oral argument before the United States Supreme Court on behalf of Texas, defending a Ten Commandments monument on grounds of the Texas State Capitol.
-Thousands of similar monuments were donated to cities and towns across the nation by the Fraternal Order of Eagles, who were inspired by the Cecil B. DeMille film The Ten Commandments (1956) in following years.
+Thousands of similar monuments were donated to cities and towns across the nation by the Fraternal Order of Eagles, who were inspired by the Cecil B. DeMille film The Ten Commandments (1956) in the years that followed.
 In his deposition, Abbott said, "The Ten Commandments are a historically recognized system of law."
 The Supreme Court held in a 5–4 decision that the Texas display did not violate the First Amendment's Establishment Clause and was constitutional.
 After Abbott's oral arguments in Van Orden v.
-Perry, Justice John Paul Stevens commented upon Abbott's performance while in a wheelchair, "I want to thank you [...] for demonstrating that it's not necessary to stand at the lectern in order to do a fine job."
+Perry, Justice John Paul Stevens said of Abbott's performance while in a wheelchair, "I want to thank you [...] for demonstrating that it's not necessary to stand at the lectern in order to do a fine job."